Skip to content

 Make sure your caller ID information is accurate to the best of your knowledge and only reflects truths about your business.
 Pretending to be something you’re not (like a government organization) isn’t a good idea.

 Consistency is key in caller ID.
-Setting a default ID for all your numbers is a great way to prevent awkward display issues or absent information when teammates forget to set up their CNAMs.
+Setting a default ID for all your numbers that matches your business name provided during A2P registration is a great way to get an approved CNAM that customers recognize.
 You can set default ID names in OpenPhone just by navigating to your admin dashboard (more on this later).

 As you can see, crafting the perfect business caller ID is far less complex than it sounds.
 And with OpenPhone, you can set up a caller ID for your business in a few minutes or less.